coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Syntax extensions and notation scopes
 =====================================

-In this chapter, we introduce advanced commands to modify the way Coq parses and prints objects, i.e. the translations between the concrete and internal representations of terms and commands.
+In this chapter, we introduce advanced commands to modify the way Rocq parses and prints objects, i.e. the translations between the concrete and internal representations of terms and commands.